luis-Saberon/COMP2537_Demo_Code_1/README.txt

-v1.9 - Keeping secrets, secret with dotenv
+v1.9 - Keeping secrets, secret with dotenv test
 ==========================================
 It's time we separate our passwords and secret keys from our code.
 A password or secret_key should not be stored in a git repo.